 Photographer: When one is present a photo will be taken of every horse (flash used).
 Contestants may not ask photographer to hold flash for any individual.
 Photos are property of photographer and cannot be used without written permission.

-Alley-way: There will be no circling beyond the mouth of the alley-way or a no-time will be assessed.
+There will be no circling beyond the mouth of the alley-way or a no-time will be assessed.
+Judge’s decisions will be final.

 No re-runs will be given if a horse falls, is pulled up by the rider or in the event of a rider’s equipment malfunction.